The Fitbit Ionic is a good wearable, but it’s not the great smartwatch some had expected it to be.

 Here we're going to run you through some of the alternative watches you may want to buy instead of the Fitbit Ionic.

-Samsung has a lot of experience making smartwatches now and the Gear S3 is arguably its best device yet.
-We gave it four stars when we first reviewed it citing an intuitive interface and great activity tracking features as the key highlights.
+Samsung has a lot of experience making smartwatches now and the Samsung Galaxy Watch is arguably its best device yet.
+We gave it four stars when we reviewed it citing a great design, long battery life and strong software as the key highlights.

 There are some issues such as a lack of apps - something the Ionic suffers from too - but that's something that's improving all of the time.